 It is estimated that 1 in 8 women in the United States will develop breast cancer.
-Thus, it is prudent to identify these cases at an early stage for timely management.
+Thus, it is prudent to identify these cases at an early stage for time management.
 Identification of the cases at an early stage is achieved via screening for breast cancers and via identification of risk factors among selected women.
 The following factors have been shown to increase the risk of developing breast cancer.

 Women who have been diagnosed with lobular carcinoma in situ on a previous biopsy study or women who have had abreast lesion requiring evaluation in one breast are at an increased risk of developing breast cancer in the contralateral breast.
 Additionally, recurrent breast cancer in the ipsilateral breast is more likely compared to the occurrence of breast cancer in a healthy woman with no previous history of breast cancer.

-Women with a family history of breast cancer have a 13 % life-time risk of developing breast cancer, whereas those with two first degree relatives diagnosed with breast cancer have a 21 % life-time risk of developing breast cancer.
-Women with positive family history of breast cancer with a specific genetic mutation might develop breast cancer during the reproductive years or when they are old.
+Women with a family history of breast cancer have a 13 % lifetime risk of developing breast cancer, whereas those with two first degree relatives diagnosed with breast cancer have a 21 % lifetime risk of developing breast cancer.
+Women with a positive family history of breast cancer with a specific genetic mutation might develop breast cancer during the reproductive years or when they are old.

 Increased exposure to estrogen hormone triggers breast cellular hyperplasia that may tip over into metaplasia and development of breast cancer.
-The factors that indicate and increased exposure to estrogen include early menarche, late menopause, nulliparity, use of oral contraceptive pills, and use of hormonal replacement therapy.
+The factors that indicate an increased exposure to estrogen include early menarche, late menopause, nulliparity, use of oral contraceptive pills, and use of hormonal replacement therapy.

 Other risk factors for breast cancer include radiation exposure, obesity, alcohol use and advanced age > 40 years.

 Breast Imaging as a Screening Tool for Women at High Risk for Cancer